Darkatek7/AmazonBot/README.md

 * When starting the Bot all Chrome Drivers and Chrome Browser Windows will be closed!
 * When closing the Bot all Chrome Drivers and Chrome Browser Windows will be closed!

-### If you encounter any problems feel to ask for help in our Discord.
+### If you encounter any problems feel free to ask for help in our Discord.
 * https://discord.gg/Spak78KaEx

 ### I recommend not letting the bot run on standalone and keeping on eye on it.